Commons Entry 16 of 25

 The popular child is misunderstood.
 The difficult child is punished.
 The favored employee gets context.
 The disliked employee gets consequences.
 The wealthy donor receives patience.
 The ordinary member receives policy.
 The leader's mistake is complex.
 The subordinate's mistake is character.

-Inconsistency teaches everyone that justice is a language used by power.
+Inconsistency teaches people that justice is a language used by power.
 Once that lesson is learned, trust becomes difficult to restore.

 The Role Of Context